Cedar Rapids Public Library: History

 On March 2, 1896 the city of Cedar Rapids was to make a vote on whether or not they would have a public library.
 Due largely to the work of a group of women called the City Federation of Ladies Literary Clubs led by Ada Van Vechten, the vote was favorable.
 On January 15, 1897, the first public library was to open its doors to the citizens of Cedar Rapids.
 It was located in a small room of the Granby building.

 After a few years, the library had outgrown the room.
 It was moved to the Dows auditorium in May 1900.
 Andrew Carnegie was contacted in late January 1901 to request money to construct a dedicated library building.
 He agreed to give $75,000 if the town would pledge $7,500 in taxation annually to support the maintenance.
 In early 1903, the library chose Ely corner at Third Avenue and Fifth Street as the future site of the Carnegie library.
+In 1904, Jacob William Hopp was the general superintendent for the construction.
 On June 23, 1905, the new library was open.

 The years to follow were filled with a variety of strategies to expand services within the town and beyond.
 In 1910, E. Joanna Hagey became the librarian.
 She was the driving force behind the extension work for nearly three decades.
 Books were brought to schools, drug stores, and workplaces for extra convenience.
 Surrounding townships had contracted for library services.
 By 1928, six library stations were in operation.
 In 1930 there was a new Kenwood Park station, the first branch building owned by the library.

 During the Great Depression, circulation had reached record highs for the library.
 Beginning in 1933, the circulation began to fall as it had for other libraries across the nation.
 Everything started to normalize towards the end of the '30s.
 In 1940 there were 15 people staffing the library.
 The head librarian, who had replaced Hagey at the end of 1939, was Miss Alice Story.
 Another librarian that would later have a lasting effect on the library and the community, Evelyn Zerzanek, worked under Miss Story as the head librarian of the school and the children's department.

 Evelyn Zerzanek worked hard to not only get books into children's hands, but also to think for themselves and be creative.
 Under her direction, the summer reading programs and story times had increased in popularity.
 Evelyn also loved children's book illustrations.
 She started a collection that would grow to over 850 original paintings and drawings.